richardpenman/ctf/buckeye2021/pay2win.md

 ## Solution
 This website has a number of protections against interacting with the website or using devtools.

-Fortunately the source code is not obfuscated and we can see it uses a [JavaScript function](https://pay2win.chall.pwnoh.io/main.js) to dynamically generate a bunch of span elements with character of the flag:
+Fortunately the source code is not obfuscated and we can see it uses a [JavaScript function](https://pay2win.chall.pwnoh.io/main.js) to dynamically generate a bunch of span elements for each character of the flag:

 ```javascript
 function plantFlag () {